hackingbeauty/react-mic/README.md

 <ReactMic
   record={boolean}         // defaults -> false.
 Set to true to begin recording pause={boolean}          // defaults -> false.
+React-Mic-Gold only
-Available in React-Mic-Gold upgrade only visualSetting="sinewave" // defaults -> "sinewave".
-Other option is "frequencyBars" className={string}       // provide css class name
+  visualSetting="sinewave" // defaults -> "sinewave".
+Other option is "frequencyBars"
+  className={string}       // provide css class name
   onStop={function}        // required - called when audio stops recording
-  onData={function}        // optional - called when chunk of audio data is available onBlock={function}       // optional - called if user selected "block" when prompted to allow microphone access...onBlock is available in React-Mic-Gold upgrade only. strokeColor={string}     // sinewave or frequency bar color backgroundColor={string} // background color mimeType="audio/mp3"     // defaults -> "audio/mp3".
+  onData={function}        // optional - called when chunk of audio data is available onBlock={function}       // optional - called if user selected "block" when prompted to allow microphone access.
+React-Mic-Gold only. strokeColor={string}     // sinewave or frequency bar color backgroundColor={string} // background color mimeType="audio/mp3"     // defaults -> "audio/mp3".
 Set to "audio/wav" for WAV audio format.
-Available in React-Mic-Gold only. echoCancellation={boolean} // defaults -> false autoGainControl={boolean}  // defaults -> false
+React-Mic-Gold only. echoCancellation={boolean} // defaults -> false
+  autoGainControl={boolean}  // defaults -> false
   noiseSuppression={boolean} // defaults -> false
   channelCount={number}     // defaults -> 2 (stereo).
 Specify 1 for mono.
   bitRate={256000}          // defaults -> 128000 (128kbps).
-Available in React-Mic-Gold only.
+React-Mic-Gold only.
+  sampleRate={96000}        // defaults -> 44100.
+It accepts values only in range: 22050 to 96000
-  timeSlice={3000}          // defaults -> 4000ms.
+  timeSlice={3000}          // defaults -> 4000 milliseconds.
 The interval at which captured audio is returned to onData callback.
-Available in React-Mic-Gold only.
+React-Mic-Gold only.
 />

 ```